sujit-rai/tutorial-vae.github.io/index.md

 - In the variational autoencoder model, the encoder learns a conditional probability distribution i.e P(z\|x) while the decoder learns a deterministic function which maps a value in latent space to a value in input space.

-- Since we want to approximate intratctable true posterior distribution via the encoder's learnt distribution in latent space(which is in some arbitrary dimension), therefore the approximation should be multivariate and specifically in VAE model we assume it be a multivariate Gaussian Distribution.
+- Since we want to approximate intratctable true posterior distribution via the encoder's learned distribution in latent space(which is in some arbitrary dimension), therefore the approximation should be multivariate and specifically in VAE model we assume it be a multivariate Gaussian Distribution.

 - As with multivariates the covariance matrix increases quadratically with dimesions we restrict the encoder distribution family to diagonal Gaussian distributions.

 - One may ask but how we actually compute the mean & variance in latent space ?
-	> Instead of learning representation in latent space for a given data poin, we rather learn the mean & variance of the learnt distribution.
+	> Instead of learning representation in latent space for a given data poin, we rather learn the mean & variance of the learned distribution.

 ![alt text](images/encoder.png)